Fradiavolo

 What are alternatives to Fradiavolo in Turin?

-For a full sit-down Piedmontese meal, Consorzio and Del Cambio are the stronger options — the latter carrying serious historic weight.
+For a full sit-down Piedmontese meal, Consorzio and Del Cambio are the stronger options; the latter carrying serious historic weight.
 Piano35 is the pick for views alongside dinner.
-Condividere is worth considering if you want a more theatrical, sharing-format dining experience.
+Condividere works if you want a more theatrical, sharing-format dining experience.
 None of those compete directly with Fradiavolo on pizza specifically, where its 50 Top World Artisan Pizza Chains recognition is a differentiator in the city.

 Is Fradiavolo good for a special occasion?